-It's significant that, as far as I can determine, this is the only place in his gospel that Mark shows Mary in action and refers to her as Jesus' mother-and her efforts, though sincere, were misguided.
-She was a godly woman, indeed.
-But Mary, like every other descendant of Adam save one (Christ), was a sinner and in need of God's salvation.
+It's significant that, as far as I can determine, this is the only place in his gospel that Mark shows Mary in action and refers to her as Jesus' mother, and her efforts, though sincere, were misguided.
+Mary was a godly woman, indeed.
+But Mary, like every other descendant of Adam (except for one, that being Jesus Himself), was a sinner and in need of God's salvation.

-Jesus, instead of giving in, made the most of the opportunity to teach a vital, twofold lesson.
+So instead of giving in, Jesus made the most of the opportunity, and taught two vital, lessons.
 Here's lesson #1.

-A. Your family is important.
-That's true for many reasons, but here are two.

-1. Jesus had one.
+- A. Your family is important.
+That's true for many reasons, but here are two. - 1.
+Jesus had one.
 He had an earthly family-a mother, a step-father, four half-brothers (mentioned by name in Mark 6:3: James, Joseph, Judas, and Simon), and at least two half-sisters (again mentioned in Mark 6:3).

-By the way, John 7:5 indicates that these siblings did not believe in Him at the time-and would not until after His resurrection.
+According to John 7:5, these siblings did not believe in Him at this time, and would not until after His resurrection.

-Your family is important.
+But the point is, family is important.
 Reason #1-Jesus had one.